 - A. Grievable issues: Issues arising from the application of a policy/ procedure to the student's specific case is always grievable.
-Specifically grievable are issues related to student advisement, improper disclosure of grades, unfair testing procedures and poor treatment of students; this is a representative list and is not meant to be exhaustive. - B. Non-grievable issues: Issues which have a separate process for resolution (i.e. disciplinary sanctions, FERPA, financial aid, academic grades, etc.) are not grievable and a student must take advantage of the process in place. - C. Business days: Weekdays that the college administrative offices are open. - D. Vice President for Academic Affairs (VPAA): The staff member in charge of the academic affairs division at the college. - E. Special Assistant to the President (SA): The staff member in charge of the student activities division at the college.
-This includes residential facilities, campus life, campus safety, cafeteria, etc. - F. Vice President of Administrative Services (VPA): The staff member in charge of the administrative services division of the college.
-Ths includes business office, bookstores, financial aid, human resources, etc. - G. Vice President of Student Affairs (VPSA): The staff member in charge of admissions, registrar's office, information technology, and institutional effectiveness. - H. Retaliation: Unfavorable action taken, condition created, or other action taken by a student/employee for the purpose of intimidation directed toward a student because the student initiated a grievance or participated in an investigation of a grievance. - I. Grievant: the student who is making the complaint.
+Specifically grievable are issues related to student advisement, improper disclosure of grades, unfair testing procedures and poor treatment of students; this is a representative list and is not meant to be exhaustive. - B. Non-grievable issues: Issues which have a separate process for resolution (i.e. disciplinary sanctions, FERPA, financial aid, academic grades, etc.) are not grievable and a student must take advantage of the process in place. - C. Business days: Weekdays that the college administrative offices are open. - D. Vice President for Academic Affairs (VPAA): The staff member in charge of the academic affairs and Institutional Effectiveness division at the college. - E. Vice President of Administrative Services (VPA): The staff member in charge of the administrative services division of the college.
+Ths includes business office, bookstores, financial aid, human resources, and information technology, etc. - F. Vice President of Student Affairs (VPSA): The staff member in charge of admissions, registrar's office, information technology, and student activities, residential facilities, campus life, campus safety, cateria, etc. - G. Retaliation: Unfavorable action taken, condition created, or other action taken by a student/employee for the purpose of intimidation directed toward a student because the student initiated a grievance or participated in an investigation of a grievance. - H. Grievant: the student who is making the complaint.